-This is probably my biggest tip for people who need to up their revision game but don’t know how to, as it 100% works.
+This is probably my biggest tip for studying success for people who need to up their revision game but don’t know how to, as it 100% works.
 If you put your all into set homework instead of just quickly completing a worksheet then you are actually doing the compulsory work but also revising as well.
 Lets take an example… if you had a worksheet you needed to finish for homework then think to yourself that the homework is larger and set more time aside for it.
 So do the homework, but also read the chapter of the textbook and make some notes on the section.
 Or if you have some questions set, maybe do a few more than asked of you by the teacher?
 These little changes will help your revision so much and although they are more time consuming in the short term you will come back to revise before the exam and know so much more just by putting a little extra effort in each evening.
 Once I started doing this it completely changed my grades and my attitude to revision as it doesn’t actually feel like you are revising.

 Work out what you actually need to work on

 This is a really important point because its one thing revising, but its another thing actually revising what you need to know.
 Sometimes you don’t have a clue what you don’t know (because you don’t know it!) so I would recommend printing off your course specification from online.
 I always go through it and highlight everything I don’t know or need to work on, and then focus on them sections.
 There is no point going through things that you completely understand, as they only need a refresh a couple of days before the exam.
 Use your time wisely and actually learn something that you don’t know instead of repeatedly going over the easiest sections!